🇸🇪

 Lean on the supermarkets

-ICA, Coop, and Hemköp carry dedicated vegan ranges under labels such as ICA I Love Eco and Coop Änglamark.
-The "vegansk" (vegan) mark appears clearly on most own-brand plant-based products.
+ICA, Coop, and Hemkop carry dedicated vegan ranges under labels such as ICA I Love Eco and Coop Anglamark.
+The "vegansk" mark appears clearly on most own-brand plant-based products.
 Lidl and Willys also stock solid vegan options at lower price points.
-For packaged food, labelling is among the most reliable in Europe — but always read the label rather than relying on product positioning.
+Selection varies by branch and district: stock up at larger stores before travelling to smaller or rural branches.
+Packaged food labelling is among the most reliable in Europe, but always read the label rather than relying on product positioning.

 01